ylhlh/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have minimal startup and processing times.
+6. Should be able to recover from deletion of storage file while program is running.
+7. Should be easy to learn and use.
+8. Should ensure the privacy and security of user data.
+9. Should be reliable.
+10. Should be available even with no internet connectivity.
+11. Should be scalable and maintainable.

 ## Appendix D : Glossary